Below are our workshop leader’s answers to a selection of frequently asked questions about the thermoplastic injection.

-What parameters determine the price of a plastic injection mould?
+What parameters determine the price of plastic injection mold?

-The factors determining the cost of an injection mould are related to the manufacturing time, as we have seen above:
+The factors determining the cost of an injection mold are related to the manufacturing time, as we have seen above:

-- The number of impressions: the simpler the design of the injection mould, the lower the price.
+- The number of impressions: the simpler the design of the injection mold, the lower the price.

-- The type of material used to make the injection mould.
-This depends in particular on the quantity of parts to be produced.
-In general, aluminium will be cheaper than steel.
+- The type of material used to make the injection mold.
+This depends in particular on the number of parts to be produced.
+In general, aluminum will be cheaper than steel.

 - The type of injection required.

-It is important to note that the price of a plastic injection mould is amortised by the quantity of parts produced.
+It is important to note that the price of a plastic injection mold is amortized by the quantity of parts produced.
 An injection part can cost between a few cents and a few euros.
 This price depends on multiple elements, the main ones being the following:

 - The size of the part and its complexity